andre-st/wahoo-utils/README.md

 Without POIs a distance/bikepacking cyclist might miss nearby food/water.

-- Finding POIs in a 100 meter radius along the route:
+- Finding POIs in a 100 meter `--poi-radius-deg` along the route:
 	OpenStreetMap servers allow to query features within a geographic polygon (Overpass API).
 	`Gpx2poi` constructs a simplified polygon (a buffered line) from all the route points in a GPX file from Komoot or similar.
 	It receives hundreds of features for this polygon and writes them to `your_route.geojson`.